Greg Walker (FRHS; FEA; FSA; MAE, FRSE)

 Background

-He was a member of the AHRC Council and chaired its Advisory Board for ten years from 2010 to 2020.
+He was a member of the AHRC Council between 2010 and 2021 and, in punishment for crimes too awful to mention, was asked to chair its Advisory Board for ten years from 2010 to 2020.

-He is a former Chair of the Council for College and University English (what is now University English) and a member of the RAE subpanel for 2008 and the ‘Impact’ pilot panel in 2010, and was Deputy Chair of the English Language and Literature sub-panel for REF 2014.
-He chaired the English Language and Literature sub-panel for REF 2021.
+He is a former Chair of the Council for College and University English (what is now University English) and a member of the RAE subpanel for 2008 and the ‘Impact’ pilot panel in 2010.
+He was Deputy Chair of the English Language and Literature sub-panel for REF 2014, and chaired the English Language and Literature sub-panel for REF 2021.

-He is co-editor, with Elaine Treharne, of the Oxford Textual Perspectives monograph series (Oxford University Press), and he co-edited, with Martin Stannard, the series, Studies in European Cultural Transition (Ashgate).
+He is co-editor, with Elaine Treharne, of the Oxford Textual Perspectives monograph series (Oxford University Press), and for many years co-edited, with Martin Stannard, the series, Studies in European Cultural Transition (Ashgate).

 Among his other roles are: